What legacy did the first iPhone leave in the tech world?

 Related Posts

-- What was the price of the first iPhone at launch?
+- What was the significance of the first iPhone's touchscreen?

 - What was the screen size of the first iPhone?

-- How did the first iPhone's touchscreen technology work?
+- How did the first iPhone's battery life perform in real-world use?

-- What legacy did the first iPhone leave for future devices?
+- How did the first iPhone change user expectations for smartphones?

-- How did the first iPhone reshape the concept of mobile computing?
+- How did the first iPhone incorporate social media functionality?